hyphz/crossroads-2-disassembly/README.md

 course.)

 The difficulty starts at 2, but is constantly adjusted during the game.
-This is done based on the "escalation value", which starts each level at the level number, and increases every 1530 jiffies (or every 25 seconds); this is counted using the second byte of the jiffy clock, at `$0d0b`.
+This is done based on the "escalation value", which starts each level at half the level number, and increases every 1530 jiffies (or every 25 seconds); this is counted using the second byte of the jiffy clock, at `$0d0b`.

 The interrupt service routine updates the difficulty every 4 jiffies.
 Every time the active enemy tracker wraps around, it